apache/airflow-client-python/dev/README_RELEASE_CLIENT.md

     git push origin ${VERSION}
     ```

+## Create release on GitHub

+Create a new release on GitHub with the release notes and assets from the release svn.

 ## Notify developers of release

 See Airflow process documented [here](https://github.com/apache/airflow/blob/master/dev/README_RELEASE_AIRFLOW.md#notify-developers-of-release) (just replace Airflow with Airflow Client)